BruceSherwood/vpython-wx/DEVELOP.md

      files for Visual modules.
    * **MakeVPython\*.iss**: Inno Setup configurations for bundling MS-Windows versions.
-   * **.travis.yml**: the configuration file Travis CI, which builds on a generic Linux machine.
+   * **.travis.yml**: the configuration file for Travis CI, which builds on a generic Linux machine on each GitHub commit.

 These are the subdirectories off the root: